 Research and Innovation supported under this destination should contribute to the following expected impact, set out in the strategic plan impact summary for the Health Cluster: “people of all ages in the EU stay healthy, resilient, and independent even as society changes fast.
 This will arise from healthier lifestyles and behaviour, healthier diets, healthier environments, improved evidence-informed health policies, and more effective solutions for health and well-being promotion, disease prevention and monitoring, and rehabilitation”.

-People´s healthcare needs are different, depending on their age, stage of life, health status and socioeconomic background.
-In 2019, nearly 650,000 premature deaths across the EU could have been prevented with effective primary prevention and public health measures targeting modifiable risk factors such as smoking, alcohol use and lack of physical activity.
+People´s healthcare needs are different, depending on their age, gender, stage of life, health status and socioeconomic background.
+In 2019, nearly 650,000 premature deaths across the EU could have been prevented with effective primary prevention and other public health measures.
 In addition, an estimated 135 million people in Europe live with a disability, highlighting the critical need for healthcare systems that are both accessible and adaptable.
-With population ageing and the rising prevalence of chronic conditions due to noncommunicable diseases and injuries, this number is set to increase in the future.
+This number is expected to rise due to population ageing and the increasing prevalence of chronic conditions resulting from noncommunicable diseases and injuries.
+It is also important to consider disabilities arising from other causes, such as war-related injuries and post-traumatic stress disorder (PTSD), which add to the complexity and diversity of healthcare needs

-Aligning with the Political Guidelines for the European Commission 2024-2029, which calls for stepping up work on preventive health, this destination aims to contribute to strengthening prevention and early detection of diseases, while placing support and empowerment of citizens regarding their own health and well-being at the core of future public health programmes.
+Aligning with the Political Guidelines for the European Commission 2024-2029, which calls for stepping up work on preventive health, this destination aims to strengthen disease prevention and early detection, placing support and empowerment of citizens regarding their own health, well-being and living and working conditions at the core of future public health programmes.

 Research and Innovation under this destination should help enhance the dialogue and coordination among stakeholders and policymakers, ensuring integration across different care settings for holistic health promotion and disease prevention.
-Funded activities should seek to leverage the wealth of data sources, including real-world health data, to develop integrated and personalised health promotion and disease prevention strategies.
-These activities will benefit from emerging data resources such as the European Health Data Space (EHDS) and European Open Science Cloud (EOSC), and contribute to the European care strategy and the digital transformation of health and care in the EU.
+Funded activities should seek to leverage the wealth of data sources, including real-world health data and establish a European interconnected health data ecosystem to develop integrated and personalised health promotion and disease prevention strategies.
+These activities will benefit from and actively support and enrich emerging data resources such as the European Health Data Space (EHDS) and European Open Science Cloud (EOSC), and contribute to the European care strategy and the digital transformation of health and care in the EU.
 Since Horizon Europe’s launch in 2021, this destination has addressed important issues such as obesity prevention, understanding health-to-disease transitions, life course approaches to physical and mental health, healthy ageing, digital health literacy, and Artificial Intelligence (AI) for chronic disease risk prediction.

 In this work programme, destination “Staying healthy in a rapidly changing society” will focus on: i) addressing disabilities through the life course to support independent living and inclusion, with an emphasis on empowering persons with disabilities and their families.
 This priority aligns with the EU Strategy for the Rights of Persons with Disabilities 2021-2030; ii) developing behavioural interventions as primary prevention for non-communicable diseases (NCDs), with an emphasis on promoting healthy habits and sustained behavioural change among youth.
 This priority aligns with the Healthier together’ EU non-communicable diseases initiative.

 To increase the impact of EU investments under Horizon Europe, the European Commission encourages collaboration between EU-funded projects to foster synergies through networking, joint workshops, knowledge exchange, best practices, and joint communication activities.
 Synergies can be explored between projects funded under the same or different topics, Clusters or pillars of Horizon Europe.
-This includes collaborations between projects funded under Cluster 1 and Cluster 2 for complementary actions, such as promoting social inclusion, health equity (including gender equality and support for marginalised groups), and mental health initiatives in education, work, and daily life (including through culture and the arts).
+This includes collaborations between projects funded under Cluster 1 and Cluster 2 for complementary actions, such as promoting social inclusion, health equity (including gender equality and support for marginalised groups), and mental health initiatives in education, work, and daily life (including through culture, the arts and sports).